Skip to main content

 ⚠️ Sandwich / MEV attack

 Phase 3 routes all trades through Jito Block Engine bundles with a configurable tip.
 Bundled txs cannot be front-run by searchers.
+The tip field is already in the User schema; the swap-side wiring lands as part of Phase 3.

 ⚠️ Master key loss